Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 And I can’t miss the site of arguably the most famous auto race in the US, The Indy 500!
 The track and the associated museum make my list.
 Several other stops include one of the quirky places on my list.
 Following those stops, I’m entering….

 .. at Louisville.
 The Louisville Slugger Museum, Churchill Downs, and the Muhammad Ali Center get the nod for places to see here.
 The Zachary Taylor Presidential center and another quirky place draw my attention here before continuing on to…..

 Initially, I visited Kentucky after leaving Indiana.
 That part included Louisville, Frankfort, and a couple of other attractions.
 Here’s a link to the post.
 Later, I “circled back” on my way home and come into Kentucky from Tennessee, making it the next to last state I visited east of the Mississippi.

 …entering Cinncinati, where I’ll initially see the William Howard Taft National Historic Site and the National Underground Railroad Freedom Center.
 Ohio claims home for eight US Presidents, more than any other state.
-However, I’ve only scheduled five Presidential Museums in Ohio.
+However, I’ve only visited five Presidential Museums in Ohio.
 Want to know why?
-Follow along for more information on that!
+Follow here for more information on that!

-Ohio consumes several days of my time as there are several quirky places to see as well.
+Ohio consumed three nights and the better part of four days of my time, as there are several quirky places to see as well.
 The NFL Hall of Fame is in Canton, the statehouse is in Columbus, and the Rock and Roll Hall of Fame (shortened to Rock Hall?) is in Cleveland.
-My current list includes about 25 places in Ohio.
-I believe I have more stops in Ohio than any other state, but that can change.
+The post (link here) includes most of the places I visited in Ohio.
+Had a great visit!
 From Ohio, I enter…..